openaire/usage-statistics-guidelines/docs/service-specification/service-spec.md

 * AR-1 - Article Report 1, number of successful article download requests by month and repository
 * IR-1 - Item Report 1, number of successful item download requests by month and repository
 * JR-1 - Journal Report 1, number of successful full-text article requests by month and journal
-* RR-1 - Repository Report 1, number of successful item downloads for all repositories participating in the usage statistics service
+* RR-1 - Repository Report 1, number of successful item downloads for all repositories participating in the Usage Counts service
 * BR-1 - Book Report 1, number of successful title requests by month and title
 * BR-2 - Book Report 2, number of successful section requests by month and title